 Led by educators with both artistic expertise and educational experience.

-Support hands-on, sequential arts learning with teaching artists that takes place during school hours
+- Support hands-on, sequential arts learning with teaching artists that takes place outside of school hours

-Create more opportunities for Oklahoma students to meaningfully engage with the arts during the school day
+- Create more opportunities for Oklahoma students to meaningfully engage with the arts

 Project Activity Dates